sarahhodne-abandoned/defender/README.md

 > other unwanted or risky content to fully protect your blog or Web 2.0
 > application.

+## Installing

+In **Rails 3**, add this to your Gemfile and run the `bundle` command.

+    gem 'defender'

+If you want to live on the bleeding edge, you can use the git repo.
+YMMV.

+    gem 'defender', :git => 'git://github.com/dvyjones/defender.git'

+For any other kind of web framework, just install the `defender` gem, and `require 'defender'` somewhere in your code.

 ## Getting Started

 I'm going to assume that you already have a comment model.
 The comment model